Technical Evaluation: Keyword Matching vs Semantic Scoring Workflow

 RedditFind focuses on monitoring and analysis workflows.
 We do not position bulk DM automation as a core feature.
 Always follow platform and subreddit rules to avoid account risk.

 A practical workflow: 1) Monitor queries where users describe pains and evaluate alternatives.
 2) Use AI outputs to extract pain points, intent, and reply priority.
 3) Respond with helpful replies (edit drafts before posting).
 4) Turn repeated patterns into landing page sections and FAQ updates.
-5) Export weekly insights (CSV on Pro) to improve positioning and enablement.
+5) Export weekly insights (CSV on Pro or Business) to improve positioning and enablement.

-Yes on Pro.
+Yes on Pro and Business.
 CSV export supports exporting all/current filters/selected posts, including summaries, pain points, suggested solutions, priority, and drafts.